-requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.

-✓ Pre-Service
+X Pre-Service

-Orientation within three (3) months of hire
+$\square$ Orientation within three (3) months of hire

 iv.
 Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?

-☐ Yes
+X Yes

-✓ No
+□ No

-v.
-How do providers receive updated information and/or training regarding the

 v.
 How do providers receive updated information and/or training regarding the standard(s)?

 This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.